Shopping

 What can I make on a grill?

 You can make pretty much anything on a grill.
 You're only limited by your skill and imagination.
-Using only examples of what we've assessed in our tests, you can make burgers, sausages, grilled chicken, ribs, salmon, steak, vegetable skewers, whole shoulders of lamb, shawarma meat, and in one incredibly inventive move in our Ninja Woodfire grill review, cinnamon rolls.
-If you cook it with heat, you can cook it on a grill.
+Using only examples of what we've assessed in our tests, you can make burgers, sausages, grilled chicken, ribs, salmon, steak, vegetable skewers, whole shoulders of lamb, shawarma meat, and – in one incredibly inventive move, with our Ninja Woodfire grill review – cinnamon rolls, proving that if you cook something with heat, you can cook it on a grill.

 What's a side burner?